ArnesSI/netbox-inventory/README.md

-# NetBox Inventory Plugin
+# NetBox Inventory Plus Plugin

-A [Netbox](https://github.com/netbox-community/netbox) plugin for hardware inventory.
+A fork of [NetBox Inventory](https://github.com/ArnesSI/netbox-inventory) that expands on the functionality of the core plugin.

 ## Features